 top of page

-EuroComment in 2024
+EuroComment

 The European Council is the heart of the European Union's system of government.
 Operating as it does through 27 member state governments as well as through the Commission and other EU institutions and agencies, the EU does not have a single executive.
 Composed of the leaders of the 27 member state governments and the president of the Commission, the European Council brings the principal actors together in one institution.